• Home

 • Whisk together then add the flour, baking soda and seasoning until well blended.
 Refrigerate until you are ready to fry.

-• Heat oil in a large nonstick saute pan over medium-high heat until it reaches 350 degrees or when you add a drop of batter to the pan it makes a popping sound.
+• Heat oil in a large nonstick saute pan over medium-high heat until it reaches 350 degrees F or when you add a drop of batter to the pan it makes a popping sound.

 • Dry shrimp with paper towels, then dip the shrimp into the tempura batter.
 Discard any extra batter.